Next (2007 film): Filming

 Sections of the film were filmed in the San Bernardino Mountains in California.
 Mountain locations used in production of the film included Crestline, Running Springs and Big Bear Lake.
 The hotel featured in the film, "The Cliffhanger", is actually a restaurant overlooking the City of San Bernardino.
 In order to make the restaurant look more like a hotel, a facade was attached to the building.
 The facade is the section of the motel where Johnson and Liz Cooper were staying.
 Interior shots were filmed elsewhere.
 Following the end of production, the facade was removed.
 However, remnants of the signage placed and the paint works conducted remain intact.
 Running Springs served for scenes shot in the town.
 Scenes (in which a vehicle was rolled off the side of a cliff) shot in Big Bear Lake were shot at a campground.
 Due to the terrain located on the side of the cliff the Cliffhanger is located on, the producers decided to finish the scenes at the campground in Big Bear Lake.

-Next originally was to be distributed by Sony Pictures Entertainment (which had a deal with Revolution), set to be released on September 28, 2006, but that studio dumped it in January 2007, and Paramount Pictures subsequently picked it up and released the film on April 27, 2007.
+Next originally was to be distributed by Sony Pictures Entertainment (which had a deal with Revolution Studios), set to be released on September 28, 2006, but Sony dumped it in January 2007, and Paramount Pictures subsequently picked it up and released the film on April 27, 2007.